excellalabs/modern-java/README-chapter-08.md

 }
 ```

-since Java 8, Map has supported forEach which accepts a `BiConsumer`:
+Since Java 8, Map has supported forEach which accepts a `BiConsumer`:

 ```
 ageOfFriends.forEach((friend, age) -> System.out.println(friend + " is " +